invio/Invio.Extensions.Linq/README.md

 ### Enumerable Subsequences

-There is an extension method on `IEnumerable<T>` that allows allows a caller to get all potential subsequences of an initial sequence of elements.
+There is an extension method on `IEnumerable<T>` that allows a caller to get all potential subsequences of an initial sequence of elements.
 Named **`Subsequences()`**, this method will include all combinations of elements in no particular order, including the identity sequence and the empty sequence.